-Business-to-consumer marketing (B2C marketing) refers to a company’s sales operations, specifically its strategy to target individual people: advertising, promoting, and selling products for customers to use in their everyday lives.
+Business-to-consumer marketing, or B2C marketing, refers to the tactics and strategies in which a company promotes its products and services to individual people: creating, advertising, and selling products for customers to use in their everyday lives.

 Businesses that focus on B2C marketing observe trends closely, research their customers’ purchase habits, and closely monitor their competitors’ tactics, as it’s critical to know the challenges—and understand how to break through all the noise to find success.

 A recent benchmark report from The Content Marketing Institute examined what B2C marketers consider to be top priorities:

 What is B2C Marketing & Why Is It Important?

 To help break down B2C marketing and why it’s so important, we’re providing clarity around the term and the industry itself.
 To do so, we’ve outlined examples of successful B2C strategies, along with the biggest challenges, best practices, and future projections (plus additional resources for your continued education).